klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-frontend-code.md

   })
 }
 ```
 `'index.js'` is main javascript file for our tutorial app.
-Literally, it is the 'index' point of our app.
+It is the entry point of our app.

 It uses 'react-dom' library to render a React element into the DOM in the supplied container('#root') and return a reference to the component.
 In short, through 'react-dom' our tutorial app's DOM will be populated to `<div id="root"></div>` in `public/index.html` file.